michal-wrzosek/p2p-chat/README.md

 - AES256 encryption to all messages and files
 - file sharing
 - chat available as a single HTML file with no dependencies over the network so you can just save that file locally [index.html](https://michal-wrzosek.github.io/p2p-chat/index.html)

+Since there's no signaling server in between, you have to send a WebRTC connection description manually to your friend :D Sounds funny but it works (like 70% of times - sometimes you have to try to connect one more time by reloading a chat)

 # Library